European-MTP-Accute-Stroke-Detection/stroke-classification/README.md

 ## <a name="introduction"></a>Introduction

-Stroke classification for accurate brain stroke detection software that can support medical practitioners in diagnosis of stroke in patients.
+AI model designed for acute stroke detection to assist medical professionals in diagnosing strokes in patients, offering valuable support for implementation in a Mobile Stroke Unit.

 ## <a name="repository-structure"></a>Repository Structure